Logging on Important Instructions Regarding Password

 Emailing – You can email the displayed document.
 If you select the “Email this page-option, the following screen will be displayed:

 Change the recipient email id if required and click Send.
+Alternately you may Email from the session list also.

 Print, Save, E-mail, Go back to results, Find within Document, Go to top, Go to bottom icons now also appear on right bottom of the page on mouse roll over.
 Take your cursor to the right bottom of the page for these to appear.
 No need to scroll to top of the page anymore.

+Allows you to make notes online while you research.
 Clicking on My Notepad opens the pop up where user can make personal notes pertaining to a document being viewed or also make generic notes.

 User can create/invite/share the note against a document.
 The invitation can only be sent to Bdlex’s existing user.